Baker Scholars Program

 Baker Scholars are ambassadors of the Jay and Patty Baker School of Business and Technology.
-The Baker Scholar Program includes up to forty of some of the best students in our school across our ten programs and across all years of study.
+The Baker Scholars Program includes up to forty of some of the best students in our school across our ten programs and across all years of study.
 The students selected to join this program participate in opportunities that enhance skills such as problem solving, public speaking, leadership, and event and project management.
 Activities range from cultural outings and team building exercises, to volunteer and community service initiatives.
-Events for the Baker Scholars include bringing invited guests to campus for the Dean’s Forum, small group meetings and panel discussions with Baker Scholar alumni, and of course spending some time on campus with our favorite visitors – Jay and Patty Baker.
+Events for the Baker Scholars include bringing invited guests to campus for the Dean’s Forum, connecting with Baker Scholar alumni, cultural outings ranging from arts to sports, volunteer and service activities, and of course spending some time on campus with our favorite visitors – Jay and Patty Baker.
 Through the Baker Scholars program, students gain knowledge beyond the classroom, develop fluency in the arts and philanthropic topics, and build a network for professional purposes.

 Jay Baker is an expert in the retail industry, a philanthropist, an avid sports fan, and a lover of the arts.
 After completing his undergraduate degree in management and marketing from the Wharton School at the University of Pennsylvania, he built his career first in buying and management positions, then as Merchandising Manager and Director, and ultimately Chairman and President at companies including Macy’s, Ohrbach’s, Famous Barr, BATUS Retail, Sak’s Fifth Avenue, and Thimbles.
 In 1986, Jay Baker became the President of Kohl’s.
 Working with the CEO and Executive Vice President, along with outside investors, Jay and his partners led a management buyout of Kohl’s from BATUS.
 Jay was the lead merchant and, under his leadership, the company grew from 40 to 350 stores, with revenue growing from $280million to over $6billion.
 Before he retired in 2000, Jay ensured ongoing success of Kohl’s by mentoring and the next President.
 As the second-largest department store by retail sales in the US, Kohl’s now operates 1,162 stores in 49 states.